Impact of black hole spin on low-mass black hole-neutron star mergers: Results

 Whilst discussing the properties of the ejected matter, we note that the dynamical ejecta is very neutron-rich, and therefore, heavy $r$-process nucleosynthesis is expected.
 However, we need to perform more detailed analysis to make more confident statements.
-For this purpose, we carried out the $r$-process nucleosynthesis for the dynamical ejecta as described in~\cref{sec:numericalmethods} using \texttt{WinNet}.
-The results for three simulations---namely, the nonspinning, \texttt{Q2.6a03}, and \texttt{Q2.5a07} spin models---are shown in ~\cref{fig:nucleo}.
-In this figure, we present the element abundances for mass numbers in the range of $50 \leq A \leq 215$ for the three models: \texttt{Q2.6a01}, \texttt{Q2.6a03}, and \texttt{Q2.6a07}.
-We choose these models to illustrate the differences observed in some spinning \gls{BHNS} merger simulations.
+For this purpose, we carry out the $r$-process nucleosynthesis for the dynamical ejecta as described in~\cref{sec:numericalmethods} using \texttt{WinNet}.
+The results for three simulations -- namely, \texttt{Q2.6a01}, \texttt{Q2.6a04}, and \texttt{Q2.6a07} spin models -- are shown in~\cref{fig:nucleo}.
+In this figure, we present the element abundances for mass numbers in the range of $50 \leq A \leq 215$ for these models.
+We choose them to illustrate the differences observed in some spinning \gls{BHNS} merger simulations.
 The solar abundances are taken from~\cite{1999ApJ...525..886A} for comparison.

-Initially, we perform the nucleosynthesis calculation using only four tracer particles per model.
+Initially, we performed the nucleosynthesis calculation using only four tracer particles per model.
 When increasing the number to twenty, we already observe significant differences in the results.
 Therefore, we decide to calculate $1000$ tracers to ensure that the $r$-process nucleosynthesis results are independent of the choice of ejected particles.
 An example is shown in~\cref{fig:trajectories}, which displays the tracer trajectories for the \texttt{Q2.6a0} model.
 As shown, all tracer paths can be traced back to the initial position of the \gls{NS}, confirming their dynamical origin.